2021 New York City Council election: Resigned before election

-During the 2017–2021 council secession, 8 incumbents have resigned before the election for various reasons.
+During the 2017–2021 council session, 8 incumbents have resigned before the election for various reasons.

 Manhattan

 District 1

 The 1st district covers the very bottom of Manhattan, including the Financial District, Tribeca, and Soho.
-Incumbent Democrat Margaret Chin was term-limited and cannot run for a fourth consecutive term.
+Incumbent Democrat Margaret Chin was term-limited and could not run for a fourth consecutive term.
 Christopher Marte was seen as the most progressive candidate in the race, while Jenny Low was noted for the major endorsements she had received and Gigi Li had outgoing councilwoman Chin's support.
 Marte's campaign was bolstered by anger within the district at Chin's ties to real-estate developers, as well as by name recognition Marte had gained while attempting to primary Chin in the previous council election.